NordicESMhub/GEO4962/_episodes/06-vertical_interpolation.md

 ### Interpolate to one pressure level

-Py**NGL** ("pingle") is a python language module for generating high-quality, 2D visualizations of scientific data.
-It is built on top of the same "ressource" model used in the NCAR Command Language.

-Py**NIO** ("pie nee oh") is a python module used for reading and writting netCDF files, among others.
+PyNGL (Python NCL Graphics Library) is a python interface to the same core graphics as NCL (NCAR Command Language) for visualization and data processing.

+PyNIO (Python Interface for Geoscientific Data Input/Output) is a python package that allows read and/or write access to a variety of data formats using an interface modeled on netCDF.

+Note: These PyNGL & PyNIO libraries are still under developpement and therefore not yet fully operational (i.e., not all the functionalities were implemented).

 ~~~
 import Ngl